petersphilo/humhub-social_invite/README.md

 git clone https://github.com/petersphilo/humhub-social_invite.git social_invite
 ```

 - Go to Admin > Modules.
-You should now see the `Social Stats` module in your list of installed modules
+You should now see the `Social Invite` module in your list of installed modules

 - Click "Enable".
 This will install the module for you